bridgecrew-perf6/deployable-company-website/README.md

 </h1>

 ## Roadmap
-- Responsive design for features and docs page.
 - Adding animations.
 - Connecting contact form to email service.
 - Deploy the website to he web.